toorarc0/archinstalleasy/README.md

 Well, the AI also helped me a little, okay.

+The whole problem with my program is that it uninstalls itself after installing the pacstrap command, and therefore it cannot continue the installation.

 # disk partitions
 ATTENTION!
 A PARTITION IS CREATED IN /dev/nvme0n1, USE THE SOURCE CODE TO CHANGE THE VALUES OF /dev/nvme0n1 TO YOUR DISK!!! (for example /dev/sda)